News

 Its journey across the world brings challenges, labels to shed, and numerous virtues to share.
 What will these virtues reveal?

-In our next article, we’ll speak with Andreia Gerk, a Cachaça specialist and government agent for food and beverage custom, and Peter Nevenglosky, owner of Avua Cachaca, who will share not only their insights but also their passion, sip by sip, for this remarkable drink.
+In our next article, we’ll speak with Andréia Gerk (Cachaça specialist and federal agricultural auditor at the Ministry of Agriculture and Livestock) and Peter Nevenglosky (Co-founder of Drifter Spirits, Avuá Cachaça, and Svöl Aquavit), who will share not only their insights but also their passion, sip by sip, for this remarkable drink.

 Don’t miss out on the next article!
 Subscribe to our newsletter and follow us on Instagram, LinkedIn, and X!